 Premenstrual syndrome, better known as PMS, is nearly a universal experience for women; the most common symptoms include bloating, fatigue, headaches, and mood swings.
 As annoying and bothersome as these symptoms can be, most women are able to endure this monthly disturbance without any major issues.

-But PMS can turn into a debilitating and even life-threatening disorder that is unfortunately not nearly as well-known as it should be – premenstrual dysphoric disorder (PMDD).
+But PMS can turn into a debilitating and even life-threatening disorder that is unfortunately not nearly as well-known as it should be – premenstrual dysphoric disorder (PMDD), a disorder recognized by both the American Psychiatric Association and the World Health Organization.
 The symptoms of PMDD are similar to those of PMS, but much more severe, and also include loss of interest in daily activities, difficulty concentrating, irritability, sudden mood swings, and severe anxiety and/or depression which can even lead up to suicidal thoughts and/or attempts.

 Several women have shared the struggle of living with PMDD with the BBC – they talk of experiencing bursts of anger, suicidal thoughts, and even being sanctioned to psychiatric hospitals.
 With treatment, however, the women shared that they are able to live happy and fulfilling lives despite PMDD.